-We’re offering flexibility on entry criteria
+We’re offering flexibility

 As a world-leading hospitality business school, we remain committed to operating within rigorous academic guidelines when setting our admissions criteria.
 However, we appreciate that the current situation means you may not have access to the necessary documents for your application.
 And we understand that capacity for English language testing may be reduced in your country.